 What is Blooming?

 This is mentioned as a highlighted feature of Locite Shoe Glue.
 Blooming is simply a phenomenon that occurs with glues that are formulated from cyanoacrylate.
 The monomer of this chemical usually volatilizes partly and then reacts when exposed to moisture to form a white residue similar to what is obtainable at crime scenes by detectives.
-It can be prevented by allowing sufficient ventilation around the work piece area, using little glue or curing applied glue faster or even rather using other glues with a low concentration of cyanoacrylate.
+You can prevent it by allowing sufficient ventilation around the workpiece area, using little glue or curing applied glue faster, or even preferably using other glues with a low concentration of cyanoacrylate.

 What is curing?

-Curing refers to the process of strengthening the initial bonding of the assembled parts of a shoe work after applying a shoe glue in order to achieve the desired durability and strength of adherence.
-The time it takes for this to be achieved depends on the preference of the user and the sophistication of the glue.
-For some glues, this may take some minutes to some hours, however, in many cases, it takes long hours and even a day or so.
+Curing refers to the process of strengthening the initial bonding of the assembled parts of a shoe work after applying a shoe glue to achieve the desired durability and strength of adherence.
+The time it takes for this, one can achieve depending on the preference of the user and the sophistication of the glue.
+For some glues, this may take some minutes to some hours.
+However, in many cases, it takes long hours and even a day or so.